TARGENE/TMLE.jl/docs/src/index.md

 G_0(t, w) = P(T=t|W=w)
 ```

-Specifying which machine-learning method to use for each of those nuisance parameter is the only ingredient you will need to run a targeted estimation for any of the following quantities.
+Specifying which machine-learning method to use for each of those nuisance estimand is the only ingredient you will need to run a targeted estimation for any of the following quantities.
 Those quantities have a causal interpretation under suitable assumptions that we do not discuss here.

 ### The Conditional Mean